vijaylaxmipb/QuizWhiz/README.md

 ## PROJECT OVERVIEW

--The aim of this site is to test the user's knowledge on general facts from around the globe.
+- The aim of this site is to test the user's knowledge on general facts from around the globe.
--This site can be great value to students or anyone who want to check their general knowledge.
+- This site can be great value to students or anyone who want to check their general knowledge.
--Quiz Whiz is an exciting and fun quiz game that challenges its users on their general knowledge.
+- Quiz Whiz is an exciting and fun quiz game that challenges its users on their general knowledge.
--This Quiz site is for people who are interested in testing themselves on the general topics of the world.
+- This Quiz site is for people who are interested in testing themselves on the general topics of the world.
--This website is to be passed as my second project portfolio for code Institutes Fullstack development course
+- This website is to be passed as my second project portfolio for code Institutes Fullstack development course

 ## Core Purposes of the website
 This website is made for people who want to challenge on the general topics of the world.The websites aim is to provide a somewhat challenging quiz to entertain online users.
 The questions are from a variety of categories and aren't specifically aimed at any subject in particular.